traefik/traefik/docs/content/middlewares/headers.md

 ### CORS Headers

-CORS (Cross-Origin Resource Sharing) headers can be added and configured per frontend in a similar manner to the custom headers above.
+CORS (Cross-Origin Resource Sharing) headers can be added and configured in a similar manner to the custom headers above.
 This functionality allows for more advanced security features to quickly be set.

 ```yaml tab="Docker"